Georgian–Ossetian conflict

 The Georgian–Ossetian conflict is an ethno-political conflict over Georgia's former autonomous region of South Ossetia, which evolved in 1989 and developed into a war.
 Despite a declared ceasefire and numerous peace efforts, the conflict remained unresolved.
 In August 2008, military tensions and clashes between Georgia and South Ossetian separatists erupted into the Russo-Georgian War.
-Since then, South Ossetia has been under Russian occupation.
+Since then, South Ossetia has been under a de facto Russian control.